quynhchristinavu/pquynhvu.github.io/content/home/publications.md

   offset: 0 # Choose how many pages you would like to offset by
   order: desc # Page order: descending (desc) or ascending (asc) date.
 design:
-  view: 3 # Choose a view for the listings:
+  view: 3 # Choose a view for the listings
   columns: '2'
 ---